 SecKeychain methods.
 The password is stored in the default keychain and will be removed if the user selects “Log Out” from the menu.

 NoMAD does not require any security settings to be changed in Active Directory.
 NoMAD only uses SASL-authenticated binds when interacting with AD.
-In addition NoMAD will use the users’ Kerberos ticket to encrypt any LDAP traffic with AD by default.
-For additional security, starting with version 1.0.5, NoMAD can be configured to use SSL in addition for LDAP connections to AD.
+By default, NoMAD uses the user’s Kerberos ticket to encrypt any LDAP traffic with AD.
+For more security, starting with version 1.0.5, NoMAD can be configured to use SSL in addition to LDAP connections to AD.

 NoMAD runs in user space, not as root.
-As such it has no more privileges than the currently logged in user does.
-There is no functionality difference if NoMAD is being used by a non-admin user as an admin user.
+As such, it has no more privileges than the currently logged in user does.
+NoMAD’s functionality does not differ between admin and non-admin users.

 All of the application preferences can be set using configuration profiles either installed locally or from an MDM service.
-Setting the preferences in this way will prevent a user from being able to change them.
+Setting the preferences in this way prevents a user from being able to change them.

-Similar to passwords, NoMAD does not send a private key across the wire.
-In fact the private key used for generating your CSR never leaves the Keychain.
+Similarly to passwords, NoMAD does not send a private key across the wire.
+The private key used for generating your CSR never leaves the Keychain.
 The process is done entirely within NoMAD using the

-By default the private keys are marked as non-exportable.
-However, you can use a preference to change this.
+The private keys are marked as non-exportable by default; however, you can use a preference to change this.

-When sending the CSR to the Windows CA, Kerberos authentication is used and then the CSR is sent via SSL.
+When sending the CSR to the Windows CA, Kerberos authentication is used, and the CSR is sent via SSL.
 Even though nothing in the CSR is sensitive, good data-in-motion hygiene is respected.
-The resulting signed public key is retrieved using Kerberos and SSL as well and then matched up with the private key in the Keychain.
+The resulting signed public key is retrieved using Kerberos and SSL, and then matched up with the private key in the Keychain.

-This setting allows for self-signed, but specifically trusted, certificates to be used.
-The reason for this is that many Windows CAs use a self-signed certificate root that all machines in the organization trust.
-In that situation, NoMAD would not be able to get a x509 identity, even if the root certificate was explicitly trusted in the user’s Keychain.
+This setting allows for self-signed but specifically trusted certificates to be used, because many Windows CAs use a self-signed certificate root that all machines in the organization trust.
+In that situation, NoMAD is not able to get a x509 identity, even if the root certificate was explicitly trusted in the user’s Keychain.

-You’re more than welcome to remove this flag before compiling, just keep in mind that if you’re not using a publicly trusted certificate you’ll most likely have issues when attempting to get a certificate for a user.
-However, if you have no intent of using the certificate functionality within NoMAD, then no other parts of NoMAD are impacted by changing SSL settings.
+You can remove this flag before compiling, but keep in mind that if you’re not using a publicly trusted certificate you’re likely to encounter issues when attempting to get a certificate for a user.
+If you don’t want to use the certificate functionality within NoMAD, then no other parts of NoMAD are impacted by changing SSL settings.

 NoMAD does not listen for any incoming connections.
 All communications from NoMAD are outbound queries for DNS, LDAP, Kerberos and some web connections for certificates and other integrations that have been configured in the NoMAD preferences.

-Currently NoMAD is unable to be sandboxed on OS X/macOS due to a few features.
+Currently NoMAD is unable to be sandboxed on OS X/macOS due to a few different features:

 SecKeychainChangePassword().
-If/when a public API becomes available that fulfills the same function, we’ll move to that.
+If/when a public API becomes available that accomplishes the same task, we’ll move to that.